tchowvelocify/ecmascript6/README.md

     ```

   <a name="naming--Acronyms-and-Initialisms"></a>
-  - [23.9](#naming--Acronyms-and-Initialisms) Acronyms and initialisms should always be all capitalized, or all lowercased.

-    > Why?
-Names are for readability, not to appease a computer algorithm.
+  - [23.9](#naming--Acronyms-and-Initialisms) Treat acronyms and initialisms in identifiers as normal words.
+They should be all lower case at the start of a camel-cased identifier, and capitalized (first letter is upper case) in all other scenarios.
+They should never be all caps.

     ```javascript
     // bad
-    import SmsContainer from './containers/SmsContainer';

-    // bad
-    const HttpRequests = [
-      // ...
-    ];
+    var SMSHandler;
+    var getHTTPHeader = function() {...};

     // good
-    import SMSContainer from './containers/SMSContainer';

-    // good
-    const HTTPRequests = [
-      // ...
-    ];

-    // best
-    import TextMessageContainer from './containers/TextMessageContainer';

-    // best
-    const Requests = [
-      // ...
-    ];
+    var smsHandler;
+    var getHttpHeader;
     ```

 **[⬆ back to top](#table-of-contents)**